 What exactly is palliative care?

-If you’re considering a hospice in Gilbert or have a loved one battled a chronic or life-threatening disease, chances are you’ve heard of palliative care quite a bit.
+If you’re considering a hospice in the Gilbert area of 85297 and 85298 or have a loved one battled a chronic or life-threatening disease, chances are you’ve heard of palliative care quite a bit.
 But what exactly is palliative care, and how can it help someone dealing with a potentially fatal illness?
 Let’s look at the facts.

 The definition of palliative care